 Receiving Your Scores

 The score report contains guidelines for retesting if you fail one or both parts of the exam.
-You’ll need to pay another fee and submit your official score report to Pearson Vue.
+You’ll need to pay another fee and submit your official score report to Credenita.
 You’ll have up to three attempts to pass both the written exam and the skills evaluation.
 You must pass both components of the exam within a 24-month period for inclusion on the Nurse Aide Registry.

 Contact the Registry